brunomiguel/gutenberg-reader/README.md

 ## Description

 Project Gutenberg's online ebook reader uses very small font sizes, which makes it hard to read.
-Using the browser's zoom is not the best option to get around this, at it also increases margins, paddings, etc. So, I decided to create and share this userstyle, so others can have a better experience reading books from that project on their website.
+Using the browser's zoom is not the best option to get around this, as it also increases margins, paddings, etc. So, I decided to create and share this userstyle, so others can have a better experience reading books from that project on their website.

 ## Install